 California recorded $2.03 billion in legal marijuana sales in 2019 and supported 39,804 full-time cannabis jobs.
 Amidst coronavirus concerns, many cannabis businesses in California are thriving as ‘essential businesses’.

 Marijuana Cultivation Jobs In California

 Marijuana master growers are the backbone of the industry.
 These marijuana growing job positions in California manage indoor, outdoor, or greenhouse facilities and are responsible for maintaining optimal plant health.
 Master growers can earn at least $100,000 a year.

 Assistant marijuana growers manage grow house protocols and a team of employees.
 A horticulture degree or previous large-scale cultivation experience is a plus.
-Assistant marijuana growers can earn between $30,000 and $60,000 a year.
+Assistant marijuana growers can earn $30,000 – $60,000 annually.

 Marijuana trimmers are important California marijuana farm jobs.
 They are in charge of hand pruning and post-harvest tasks.
 Trimmers must be focused on manicuring buds to the brand’s quality standards.
 Cannabis trimmers in California can earn about $15 an hour.
 Pay structures may also depend on pounds of cannabis trimmed.